 Members are eligible for at least 12 months of COVID-19 forbearance.
 If your initial forbearance period started on or before June 30, 2020 and your loan is not owned by Fannie Mae or Freddie Mac, you are eligible for up to an additional 6 months extension (or up to 18 months total).
 If your loan is owned by Fannie Mae or Freddie Mac, you are eligible for the additional 6 months (up to 18 months total) if you started COVID-19 forbearance on or before February 28, 2021.
 If you are unsure whether or not you have a Fannie Mae or Freddie Mac loan, you can find out on the Fannie Mae or Freddie Mac website.

 How long can I lock my rate?

-The standard lock commitment for Purchase loans is 60 days.
+The standard lock commitment for Purchase and Refinance loans is 60 days.
 We advise consulting with your home loan advisor for more details about available extended lock options.

 How long are the expected delays?